bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

   - Even having this enabled and not using it will cause idle FPS to drop 30-50%.
 Use Discord for now.

 ## Quality of Life Improvements For Everyone
-- [Chat Images](https://github.com/bmarian/chat-images) - Copy and Paste, Drag and Drop images into chat.
-  - Need to check to see if this Module inserts images as base64 encoded data.
-If so, this could cause large base64 encoded images to be inserted (e.g. 24mb) every time a chat message is posted.
-Whereas normal images will be resized, compressed, and cached by the browser.
-It's possible this behavior could have been resolved or caused by another Module. - Flagged by an Anonymous user on The Forge Discord
 - [Chat Portrait](https://foundryvtt.com/packages/ChatPortrait/) - Show Actor’s portrait in chat.
 - [Compendium Folders](https://foundryvtt.com/packages/compendium-folders/) - Adds a nested folder structure, and option for hiding entries, for your compendiums
 - [Cursor Zoom](https://gitlab.com/foundry-azzurite/cursor-hider) - Mouse scroll zooming will center around the cursor instead of around the center of the screen.